-Who you gonna call?
-I have no idea anymore… When the 1st Ghostbusters film hit the cinemas all the way in 1984, the film was always known for its one-liners and clever jokes, but don’t forget that many found the original Ghostbuster very frighting and scary.
+Who are you gonna call?
+I have no idea anymore.
+When the first Ghostbusters film hit cinemas in 1984, the film was always known for its one-liners and clever jokes, but don’t forget that many found the original Ghostbusters film very frighting and scary.

-In no way shape or form does this film acknowledge the previous Ghostbusters films or its characters.
+In no way, shape or form does this film acknowledge the previous Ghostbusters films or its characters.
 This film is simply a reboot.
-Those who know the previous Ghostbusters films, we are graced with a number of hidden appearances from the original Ghostbuster actors (I counted 5 of them).
-While some of the appearances are fun (I get it) they could have been used in a very creative way instead of just randomly popping up…
+Those who know the previous Ghostbusters films are graced with several hidden appearances from the original Ghostbuster actors (I counted five).
+While some performances are fun, they could have been used creatively instead of randomly popping up.

 What do I think of our new Ghostbusters crew?
-Well, as we’ve seen already in many films we have the same actresses pulling out really poor, cheesy jokes.
-Sometimes the jokes just do not work and the joke goes on and on- like the Ghostbuster who always gets slimed on or always steps on slime, or the Ghostbuster who continuously receives her take out order incorrectly and argues with the delivery man many time.
-The worst joke in the film is when someone says the phrase “Let the cat out of the bag” only to have the film divert into two Ghostbuster questioning how it’s even possible.
+As we’ve seen in many films, we have the same actresses pulling out feeble, cheesy jokes.
+Sometimes the gags do not work, and the joke goes on and on- like the Ghostbuster who gets slimed on or steps on slime, or the Ghostbuster who continuously receives her take-out order incorrectly and argues with the delivery man multiple times.
+The worst joke in the film is when someone says, “Let the cat out of the bag,” only to have the movie divert into two Ghostbusters questioning how it’s even possible.
 The jokes fall flat to the point the film might as well be called something else.
-Most of the film’s humour is brilliantly delivered by Kevin (Chris Hemsworth); the man who doesn’t have glass in his glasses simply because he got sick and tired of cleaning the glass.
-Funny, but still very cheesy.
+Most of the film’s humour is brilliantly delivered by Kevin (Chris Hemsworth), the man who doesn’t have glass in his glasses simply because he got sick and tired of cleaning the glass.
+Funny but still very cheesy.

 Ghosts, not capturing them.